 At Morad Media, we aim to defy the agency stereotype by fostering a healthy work culture where our employees can thrive.
 The ways in which we cultivate a healthy work culture is through our core values.
 We believe in work-life balance, competitive compensation & benefits, idea sharing, team building, mentorship and fostering long-term relationships with both our clients and our employees.

 As real human beings, we understand that when your mind and body are well-rested, you can better focus on creating great work.
 Creative professions are particularly mentally draining and require a lot of rest to be able to come up with new and inventive ideas.

-Our managers believe that if employees are working late hours, then they haven't done a good job at managing client expectations.
-We find that our employees work harder and are more creative when their bodies and minds are well rested.
+Our leadership team believes that if employees are having to work late hours, then they haven't done a good job at managing client expectations.
+We find that employees work harder and are more creative when their bodies and minds are well-rested.
 Managers work diligently to manage expectations so employees and clients are both happy.